-The Directors of the Equity Trustees Limited (Responsible Entity) are responsible for the other information.
-The other information is the directors' report accompanying the financial report.
+The directors of Equity Trustees Limited (the Responsible Entity) are responsible for the other information.
+The other information obtained at the date of this auditor's report is information included in the Director's report but does not include the financial report and our auditor's report thereon.